garrickdabbs/SFM-Graph-Service/suite/SFMSuiteDesignProposal.md

 ## Graph-Based Analysis and Insights

 Once the SFM is constructed (the network of relationships is in place), the next major feature is **analytical tools** to derive insights from the graph structure.
 The software suite will implement a variety of graph-based analysis methods to help users detect important patterns, measure influence, and explore the system’s properties.
-Since an SFM essentially forms a directed graph, we can leverage graph theory and network analysis algorithms heavily.
+Since an SFM essentially forms a directed graph, I can leverage graph theory and network analysis algorithms heavily.

 Some key analysis capabilities include: